seehuhn/go-pdf/examples/fonts/NOTES.md

 These fonts use `Type1` as the `Subtype` in the font dictionary.
 Font data is embedded via the `FontFile` entry in the font descriptor.

-The `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names.
+If the encoding used in PDF content streams is different from the font's builtin encoding, the `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names,

 ### Builtin Fonts

-There are 14 standard fonts which are built into every PDF viewer.
+There are 14 fonts which are built into every PDF viewer.
 These fonts have standardised names.
-They use `Type1` as the `Subtype` in the font dictionary, but no font descripter is required and no font data needs to be embedded.
+They use `Type1` as the `Subtype` in the font dictionary, but no font data needs to be embedded and (for PDF versions before 2.0) neither glyph width information nor a font descriptor are required.

-The `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names.
+If the encoding used in PDF content streams is different from the font's builtin encoding, the `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names,

 ### Multiple Master Fonts